 Supported by operator interest and overall demand and room occupancy forecasted to climb back to-and then exceed-pre-pandemic levels by 2024, there is a need in Victoria for more hotel rooms.
-The hotel is anticipated to be run by a boutique / lifestyle operator, with a target market segment of 34% commercial, 21% meeting and group, 35% leisure, and 11% contract / tour.
+The micro-hotel is anticipated to be run by a boutique lifestyle operator offering an efficient operating model, targeting travel-sized and flexible guest room configurations with an urban vibe in a prime location.